jackzerby/jackzerby/_posts/2013-01-26-the-heck-with-tech-blogs.md

 Last week I listened to 2 hours of very old recorded speeches from this guy and was blown away.
 His book "Breakthrough Advertising" goes for $175 on Amazon because it's out of print and very rare.

-Here’s what you can learn from Eugene:
+Here's what you can learn from Eugene:

 *   **Be the best listener you know**